AbhijithGanesh/supabase-demo/README.md

-# Getting Started with Supabase and Serveless
+# Getting Started with Supabase and Serverless

-Well, if you're someone who's currently figuring out how to get my app the fastest out to production 🚀 and you are looking for a place to start, **This is your place to go** .
+Well, if you're someone who's currently figuring out how to get my app the fastest out to production 🚀 and you are looking for a place to start, **this is your place to go**.
 We'll be exploring the following tools:

 ## Tech used